 You’ve been on the contraceptive pill for years but you’ve decided to come off it because you want to start a family.
-That's so exciting.
-But you have one burning question - can you get pregnant the next day?
-And would you want to?
+That's incredibly exciting!
+But you have one burning question, 'how quickly can I get pregnant after coming off the pill?'

 The quick answer is yes, you can get pregnant straight away!